+FIGURE 3.-Contour plots of the copula.
 Note: FES data for 1978-2000.
 Contour plots of the estimated copula.
 Negative correlation indicates positive selection into employment.
-The first row shows the Frank copula, while the second row shows the generalized Frank copula; see Section S6 of the supplementary appendix.
+The first row shows the Frank copula, while the second row shows the generalized Frank copula; see Section S6 of the Supplemental Material.